Ben Domenech

-Ben Domenech (born January 1, 1982) is an American writer, blogger, editor, publisher and television commentator.
-He is the co-founder and publisher of The Federalist and host of The Federalist Radio Hour, and writes The Transom, a daily subscription newsletter for political insiders.
-He also co-founded the RedState group blog.
-In present day, he is a frequent co-host and commentator on Fox News.
+Benjamin Domenech (/ˈdɒmɪnɛk/; born January 1, 1982) is the editor at large of The Spectator World.
+He is also a television commentator, radio host, and publisher of The Transom, a daily subscription newsletter for political insiders.
+In 2013, he co-founded The Federalist, where he served as publisher and hosted The Federalist Radio Hour.
+He earlier had been a co-founder of the RedState group blog.
+He joined Fox News as a commentator in 2021.

 He is the former managing editor for health care policy at The Heartland Institute and former editor-in-chief of The City.
 He created and hosted a daily free market podcast, Coffee and Markets, until 2014.

-In 2006, Domenech was hired as a blogger by The Washington Post, but resigned three days later after verified plagiarism in prior work.
-In 2013 his work was removed from The Washington Examiner and The Huffington Post after it was disclosed that he had received payments from an agent for Malaysia in exchange for writing opinion pieces favorable to that country.

 Early life

 Domenech was born in Jackson, Mississippi, and raised in Charleston, South Carolina.
-He is the son of Douglas Domenech, who served as the United States Department of the Interior's White House Liaison and the Secretary of the Interior's Deputy Chief of Staff during the George H.W.
-Bush administration, and as Assistant Secretary of the Interior for Insular and International Affairs during the Trump administration.
+He is the son of Douglas Domenech, who served as the United States Department of the Interior's White House Liaison and the Secretary of the Interior's Deputy Chief of Staff during the George W. Bush administration, and as Assistant Secretary of the Interior for Insular and International Affairs during the first Trump administration.

 Domenech's career in punditry began as a teenager when he began a column, "Any Given Sunday", for National Review Online (NRO), in addition to his personal blog.
-By the age of 15, The Washington Post noted, Domenech had already "accumulated a pile of clips from the Washington Times, Human Events, Reason magazine, the American Conservative and The Washington Post".
-Even though Domenech was only 18 at the time, the Post assessed, "Domenech is a sharp writer with an obvious command of his national politics beat.'
+By the age of 15, The Washington Post noted, Domenech had already "accumulated a pile of clips from the Washington Times, Human Events, Reason magazine, The American Conservative and The Washington Post".
+Even though Domenech was only 18 at the time, the Post assessed "Domenech is a sharp writer with an obvious command of his national politics beat.'

-Domenech attended the College of William & Mary from 1999 until 2002, leaving before his senior year after receiving a job offer from the United States Department of Health and Human Services.
+Domenech attended the College of William & Mary from 1999 until 2002, leaving school before his senior year, whereupon he went to work for the United States Department of Health and Human Services.